 “Every single picture of the solar system that we ever encounter is not to scale.
 If you put the orbits to scale on a piece of paper, the planets become microscopic and you won’t be able to see them.
 There is literally not an image that adequately shows you what it actually looks like from out there.
 The only way to see a scale model of the solar system is to build one.”

 …And that they did.
-From filmmakers Wylie Overstreet and Alex Gorosh, who camped for 36 hours on a seven mile stretch of dry lakebed in Black Rock Desert, Nevada, and then traced out the entire solar system based on a blue marble Earth, this is an incredible time lapse – To Scale: The Solar System.
+From filmmakers Wylie Overstreet and Alex Gorosh, who camped for 36 hours on a seven mile stretch of dry lakebed in Black Rock Desert, Nevada, and then traced out the entire solar system based on a blue marble Earth, this is an incredible time-lapse (originally on Vimeo) – To Scale: The Solar System.

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.